datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 # General
 test_error()
 success_msg("Good job!
-We've added a new coloumn to the data.
+We've added a new column to the data.
 Let's use it in the next exercise!")

 ```